ropitz/sparc_teaching/exercise1final.md

     that the location of fingerprints identified by researchers have been marked with labels.
 To find this fingerprint, orient the 3D model to the position of the sherd in the photograph.
-Left-clicking and dragging in a direction anywhere in Meshlab's 3D space will turn the 3D model around, but if you use the **trackball** (the circles surrounding the 3D model), you will have better control over how the 3D model moves.
+Left-clicking and dragging in a direction anywhere in MeshLab's 3D space will turn the 3D model around, but if you use the **trackball** (the circles surrounding the 3D model), you will have better control over how the 3D model moves.
 If you have a mouse-wheel, you can use this to zoom